 - Both panels support backing up and restoring accounts both locally and remotely.

-- Updates can be automatically or manually applied.
+- Updates to supported control panel and server software can be automatically or manually applied.

 - Domains can be granted free SSLs if the administrator allows.